-Some employees won’t qualify for both leave and pay.
+Some employees will not qualify for both leave and pay.

 Statutory Adoption Leave

-They don’t have to give you proof of the adoption or surrogacy unless you request it.
+They do not have to give you proof of the adoption or surrogacy unless you request it.

 Statutory Adoption Pay

-- have worked for you continuously for at least 26 weeks by the week they were matched with a child
+- have been continuously employed by you for at least 26 weeks up to any day in the week they were matched with a child

 - be on your payroll and earn at least £116 a week in an 8-week period - the ‘relevant period’